jakeogh/colorpipe/README.md

 user    0m0.008s
 sys     0m0.010s

-# perfect. seems like a general solution to the "force color through the pipe" problem, independent of app support.
+# seems like a general solution to the "force color through the pipe" problem, independent of app support.
 ```

 [1]